VIC-20

-The VIC-20 (known as the VC-20 in Germany and the VIC-1001 in Japan) is an 8-bit home computer that was sold by Commodore Business Machines.
+The VIC-20 (known as the VC-20 in Germany and the VIC-1001 in Japan) is an 8-bit entry level home computer that was sold by Commodore Business Machines.
 The VIC-20 was announced in 1980, roughly three years after Commodore's first personal computer, the PET.
-The VIC-20 was the first computer of any description to sell one million units.
+The VIC-20 was the first computer of any description to sell one million units, eventually reaching 2.5 million.
 It was described as "one of the first anti-spectatorial, non-esoteric computers by design...no longer relegated to hobbyist/enthusiasts or those with money, the computer Commodore developed was the computer of the future."

 History

 As the Apple II gained momentum with the advent of VisiCalc in 1979, Jack Tramiel wanted a product that would compete in the same segment, to be presented at the January 1980 CES.
 For this reason Chuck Peddle and Bill Seiler started to design a computer named TOI (The Other Intellect).
 The TOI computer failed to materialize, mostly because it required an 80-column character display which in turn required the MOS Technology 6564 chip.
 However, the chip could not be used in the TOI since it required very expensive static RAM to operate fast enough.

-As the new decade began, the price of computer hardware was dropping and Tramiel saw an emerging market for low-price computers that could be sold at retail stores to relative novices rather than professionals or people with an electronics or programming background.
+As the new decade began, the price of computer hardware was dropping and Tramiel saw an emerging market for low-price computers, that could be sold at retail stores to relative novices rather than professionals or people with an electronics or programming background.
 Radio Shack had been achieving considerable success with the TRS-80 Model I, a relatively low-cost machine that was widely sold to novices and in 1980 released the Color Computer, which was aimed at the home and educational markets, used ROM cartridges for software, and connected to a TV set.
+Atari also released in 1979 the low-end 400, aimed at the home and educational markets, in addition to the high-end 800, and both could also use cartridges and connected to TV sets.